cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 }
 ```

 Specifically, the test first creates a `GrammarChecker` object.
 Then for each node in the testnet, it collects all requests logged by this node.
-Remember here that `fetchABCIRequests()` returns an array of slices(`[]*abci.Request`) where the slice with index 0 corresponds to the `CleanStart` execution, and each additional slice corresponds to the `Recovery` execution after a specific crash.
+Remember here that `fetchABCIRequests()` returns an array of slices(`[]*abci.Request`) where the slice with index 0 corresponds to the node's `CleanStart` execution, and each additional slice corresponds to the `Recovery` execution after a specific crash.
 Each node must have one `CleanStart` execution and the same number of `Recovery` executions as the number of crashes that happened on this node.
 If collecting was successful, the test checks whether each execution respects the ABCI++
 grammar by calling `checker.Verify(r, i == 0)` method.
-The second parameter, `i == 0`, indicates whether the set of requests `r` represents a `CleanStart` or a `Recovery` execution.
+The second parameter (`i == 0`) indicates whether the set of requests `r` represents a `CleanStart` or a `Recovery` execution.
 If `Verify` returns an error, the specific execution does not respect the grammar, and the test will fail.

 The tests are executed only if `ABCITestsEnabled` is set to `true`.
 This is done through the manifest file.
-Namely, if we want to test whether CometBFT respects ABCI grammar, we would need to enable these tests by adding `abci_tests_enabled = true` in the manifest file of a particular testnet (e.g. `networks/ci.toml`).
+Namely, if we want to test whether CometBFT respects ABCI++ grammar, we would need to enable these tests by adding `abci_tests_enabled = true` in the manifest file of a particular testnet (e.g. `networks/ci.toml`).
 This will automatically activate logging on the application side.

 The `Verify()` method is shown below.
 ```go